SquirrelEnjoyer23/MushroomLampV1/README.md

 Led strip (12 inches, addressable, RGB, 5V, preferably 60 leds) DEPENDING on your led strip you may need to cut connectors off

 **It is recommended to get high quality components especially for the splitter and the buck converter**

+**Tools required**

+3D printer (or access to one if using the 3D models)

+Drill (to make holes to pass wires through)

+Soldering iron (depending on the parts you use, screw terminals and connectors can be used without one)